cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

-# [ML-03E] Example - House sales in King County
+# [MLE-02] Example - House sales in King County

 ## Introduction

 This example illustrates linear regression in scikit-learn.
-It shows how to develop a model for **house sale prices** in King County (Washington), which includes Seattle.
+We develop a model for predicting **house sale prices** in King County (Washington), which includes Seattle.
 King is the most populous county in Washington (population 1,931,249 in the 2010 census), and the 13th-most populous in the United States.
 The data include the homes sold between May 2014 and May 2015.

 ## The data set